-Your locks need some TLC? look no further than these leave-in conditioners
+These leave-in conditioners can reverse almost every hair sin

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-9 best leave-in conditioners: Lightweight oils, sprays and creams
+9 best leave-in conditioners for healthy and hydrated locks

-Tackle frizz, damage and split ends with these hydrating heroes that work their magic in-between washes
+Tackle frizz, damage and split ends with these haircare heroes that work their magic in-between washes

-As we move into winter, the effects of the harsh weather outside and central heating inside, can leave hair feeling dry, lacklustre and in serious need of nourishment.
+Leave-in conditioners are the unsung heroes of the hair world.
+These multi-taskers are often a quick and easy way to reap the rewards of several products in one handy bottle, saving you time, effort and money.
+All it takes is a simple spray or dollop or product and off you go – what’s not to love?

-While there are a number of steps you can take in adding hydration back to your locks – such as limiting the use of heat and using regular hair masks – adding a leave-in conditioning treatment to your routine can really work wonders in repairing and moisturising your tresses.
+While it is true that the conditioner you use in the shower will do much of the heavy-lifting when it comes to hair hydration, a leave-in conditioner will provide an additional level of moisture, which can be a lifeline for dry hair.

 How we tested